 Welcome back to the SafeTREC Traffic Safety Facts blog series!
-Each day this week we're featuring the latest data on some of California's most pressing traffic safety issues.
+Each day this week we're featuring recent data on some of California's most pressing traffic safety issues.
 In case you missed it, yesterday's post was on bicycle safety.

 In today's post, explore SafeTREC's fact sheet on pedestrian safety.
-Tomorrow, we'll be highlighting the latest facts on motorcycle safety.
+Tomorrow, we'll be highlighting motorcycle safety facts.

 SafeTREC Traffic Safety Facts: Pedestrian Safety